warlordwinter/staff-better/ENVIRONMENT_SETUP.md

   - Creating a new job assignment (`insertSingleJobAssignment`)
   - Updating a job assignment's work_date or start_time (`updateJobAssignment`)
   - Deleting a job assignment (`deleteJobAssignment`)
+- `src/lib/twilio/client.ts` and `src/lib/twilio/subaccounts.ts` - Use the Twilio variables to send SMS and provision encrypted child accounts for each company signup

 ## Important Notes